 Hours of Service Regulations Are Meant to Reduce Drowsy Driving Accidents

 Some of the many regulations that are intended to keep truckers and other motorists safe are hours of service regulations.
 These rules dictate how long truckers can operate a vehicle within a certain period of time and how much rest they should take.

 The rules first came about in the 1930s and were not change significantly until the 1960s.
 It would take another 30 years for there to be other major changes, and since, various adjustments have been made.

 The regulations are meant to keep fatigued drivers off the road by ensuring truckers get a certain amount of sleep throughout the week and on long hauls across the country.
 There is a clear link between fatigue and truck crashes.

 Several studies have been performed over the decades showing tired truckers are involved in more accidents.
 Published in 2007, a federal study reviewed crashes that occurred between April 2001 and December 2003.
 Driver fatigue was one of the Top 10 factors associated with the accidents, occurring in 13% of incidents.

 - Drive a maximum of 11 hours after 10 consecutive hours off duty;

 - Not drive beyond the 14th consecutive hour after coming on duty, following 10 consecutive hours off duty.
 Off-duty does not extend the 14-hour period.

-- Drive only if 8 hours or less have passed since end of driver’s last off-duty or sleeper berth period of at least 30 minutes.
+- Drive only if 8 hours or less have passed since the end of the driver’s last off-duty or sleeper-berth period of at least 30 minutes.
 (Does not apply to driver’s use of either of the short-haul exceptions).

 - May not drive after 60/70 hours on duty in 7/8 consecutive days.
 A driver may restart a 7/8 consecutive day period after taking 34 or more consecutive hours off duty.